lew-pop/Operating-Platforms/README.md

 # Operating Platforms and Requirement Analysis

 ## Repository Overview
 This repository showcases my experience and skills in gathering business and software requirements, translating them into a detailed Project Software Design document, and implementing that design into a fully functional game application.
-Additionally, this project highlights my ability to evaluate and determine the optimal operating system for hosting and deploying the game server.
+Additionally, this project highlights my ability to evaluate and determine the optimal operating system for hosting and deploying a game server.
 Inside this repository, you will find:
 * Game App Project Design Document: This document provides an in-depth analysis and blueprint for the Draw It or Lose It game application.
 * Game App Project Files: These files contain the complete codebase for the Draw It or Lose It game application, implementing a Singleton design pattern.
 They include the source code, configuration files, and documentation.